Signature of quantum phase transition manifested in quantum fidelity at finite temperature: Introduction

 The above findings motivated us to look for a quantity which will be able to bear signatures of QPT at appreciable temperatures in a $d$-dimensional system.
-We defined a form of fidelity in which we could trace down a non-analytic signature in its rate function at the QCP (quantum critical point) even at high temperatures \citep{nandi2022}.
-Here in this paper, we report an extended study on the response of the detector in 1D, 2D and 3D systems.
-It is also to be noted that our quantity is nonlocal and it detects the QPT when parameters are quenched across the quantum critical point.
+In an earlier work, we had defined a form of fidelity in which we could trace down a nonanalytic signature in its rate function at the QCP (quantum critical point) even at high temperatures \citep{nandi2022}.
+At zero temperature, the fidelity reduces to Loschmidt echo which is used to define dynamical quantum phase transition \cite{Heylprl,Karrasch2013,Kriel2014,Canovi2014,Heyl2014,Hickey2014,Andraschko2014,James2015,Vajna2015Apr,Heyl2015oct,Budich2016feb,abeling2016,Vajnaprb}.
+Here in this paper, we extend our earlier work and report a comprehensive extended study on the response of the detector in 1D, 2D and 3D systems.
+We confined ourselves to the search for dynamical characteristics at high temperatures.

 In 3-dimension, the topological Weyl semimetals have recently emerged as a novel material with unique electronic structures.
 Here the electrons effectively behave as relativistic Weyl fermions when the Fermi energy is near the crossing points of valence and conduction bands.
 Unlike topological insulators or topological Dirac semimetals, the Weyl semimetals have broken time reversal symmetry which leads to a topological phase transition.
 At zero temperature, Weyl semimetals exhibit a gapped to gapless phase transition.
 A similar phase transition also occurs in topological nodal line semimetals as well.
 The only difference between the two is that the Hamiltonian of the Weyl semimetals consists of isolated gapless points in the fermionic momentum space whereas in case of the nodal line semimetals, they form gapless lines.
-We demonstrate numerically that the rate function mentioned above shows non-analyticity right at the critical points in both the cases even at finite temperatures.
+We demonstrate numerically that the rate function mentioned above shows nonanalyticity right at the critical points in both the cases even at finite temperatures.

+We also apply our methodology to the quantum spin Hall insulator Bi$_4$Br$_4$ using the $k\cdot p$ Hamiltonian proposed for this material \cite{Yao2015, Hasan2022} and find that our (numerically computed) rate function predicts the location of quantum phase transition correctly for this material at low and high temperature.